jimnarey/amiga-600-build/README.md

 # Amiga 600 Build Notes

-## Notes

-ClassicWB is available for the stock 68000 but all versions require min 2MB RAM.
-The native IDE drive therefore needs a basic WB installation.

-To use FS-UAE for provisioning real disks (flash cards) for the Amiga, the path to the hard disk(s) in the configuration can be set to block devices.
-Permissions might be an issue, in which case run

-`sudo chmod 777 /dev/sdf`

 ## Setting up native HD

 ### Introduction

 The purpose of this set of steps is to install a version of Workbench, which can run on an unmodified Amiga 600, on an SD/CF card which is attached - via an adapter - to the Amiga’s internal IDE connector.

 This allows the Amiga to be run without the accelerator installed to check that everything is working normally and as a default, basic setup.
 It therefore keeps things as simple as possible, without any of the multitude of addons which can make Workbench more sophisticated.
+E.g. ClassicWB is available for the stock 68000 but all versions require min 2MB RAM, which an unmodified A600 does not.
+The native IDE drive therefore needs a basic WB installation.

 ### Requirements